Natural aluminum free deodorant made in Canada with magnesium hydroxide

 You may have heard about aluminum's "metalloestrogenic" potential.
 In January 2025, researchers published a review in the International Journal of Molecular Sciences examining this concern.
 In vitro studies (tests done in petri dishes with isolated cells) do show that aluminum can produce gene instability and oxidative stress under certain conditions.

 Here's the critical caveat: lab conditions are highly artificial.
-Cell cultures are exposed to much higher concentrations of aluminum than you'd ever experience from deodorant.
+Cell cultures are exposed to much higher concentrations of aluminum than you would ever experience from deodorant.
 Plus, they lack the complexity of a living organism's metabolism, immune system, and detoxification pathways.

-The FDA regulates maximum aluminum concentrations in antiperspirants, and at these regulated levels, aluminum hasn't been classified as hazardous for human health based on current toxicological data.
+The FDA regulates maximum aluminum concentrations in antiperspirants, and at these regulated levels, aluminum has not been classified as hazardous for human health based on current toxicological data.

-The bottom line: theoretical cellular effects observed in a petri dish don't automatically translate to real-world health risks in humans.
+The bottom line: theoretical cellular effects observed in a petri dish do not automatically translate to real-world health risks in humans.

 The Absorption Question: How Much Actually Gets In?

-Even if we were concerned about aluminum exposure, there's another layer of protection: skin absorption is minimal.
+Even if we were concerned about aluminum exposure, there is another layer of protection: skin absorption is minimal.
 Research on skin absorption of aluminum from antiperspirants has found that only about 0.012% of aluminum is absorbed through the skin.

 Your skin is designed to be a barrier.
-It's surprisingly effective at preventing large molecules from passing through.
+It is surprisingly effective at preventing large molecules from passing through.

 Additionally, studies comparing aluminum concentration in breast tissue have found no significant difference between tissue from cancer patients and healthy tissue.
-If aluminum were accumulating in breast tissue and causing harm, we'd expect to see higher levels in affected individuals.
+If aluminum were accumulating in breast tissue and causing harm, we would expect to see higher levels in affected individuals.

 The Shaving Connection: One Study, No Confirmation